 There are plenty of choices to stay in Vaduz.
-From five star hotels and resorts, to a private room in the International Youth Hostel for the more budget minded.
-Be aware Liechtenstein uses Swiss Francs, and not Euro.
+From five star hotels and resorts to a private room in the International Youth Hostel for the more budget minded.
+Be aware Liechtenstein uses Swiss Francs and not Euro.

 Vaduz Liechtenstein – the perfect place to base ourselves for a few days as we decide to explore this area.

 The next day we are raring to go after breakfast.
-Our first stop is of course the Visitor Information Centre in the main walking area of Vaduz.
+Our first stop is, of course, the Visitor Information Centre in the main walking area of Vaduz.

 They offer a unique service of having your passport stamped, which we were quite excited about.

-Armed with all the information on walking trails and places to see we leave the visitor centre, and we head to the Liechtenstein National Museum nearby where the famous Princely Collection is on display.
+Armed with all the information on walking trails and places to see we leave the visitor center, and we head to the Liechtenstein National Museum nearby where the famous Princely Collection is on display.

 This Liechtenstein National Museum has an interesting concept for children, where there is an area for the senses.
 You can touch, feel, smell, listen and of course see so many things.
-This museum area shows so many of the local fauna and flora, and Explorason is fascinated with a two headed baby deer on display.
+This museum area shows so many of the local fauna and flora, and Explorason is fascinated with a two-headed baby deer on display.

 You can spend a half or full day in this museum alone.
 It has so many rooms and different displays.
 It also has the best Gift Store I have ever seen in a Museum, with really reasonably priced items.
 Some are unique to the Museum, and if I had more room in my luggage, I definitely would have bought one of the beautiful small dishes they sold.

 We then move next door to the Post Office Museum and Display Centre.
 Explorason really liked this.
-There are hundreds of tall thin drawers that pull out with display of the famous Liechtenstein stamps.
+There are hundreds of tall thin drawers that pull out with a display of the famous Liechtenstein stamps.
 Some show how the stamps are drawn, and we learn about how most stamps cannot show the face of the person on them, except if it is royalty.

 The cafe culture of Liechtenstein is very strong.
 As a small country, it is imperative that those living here are socially involved, usually having two or three tasks in the community.